Cookie consent with an EU-first home-field advantage.

 Lightweight consent that keeps your site fast and your data intact.

-EU teams usually need more than a visual banner.
-They need runtime behavior, policy links, and tracking setup to move together.
+EU teams usually need more than something that looks compliant in a screenshot.
+They need runtime behavior, policy alignment, and a rollout story that still makes sense after launch day.

-Non-essential analytics and marketing behavior should not start before the user gives the right permission.
+Non-essential analytics and marketing behavior should not wake up before the user gives the right permission.

-Optional categories stay blocked until the visitor actively allows them.
+Optional categories stay disabled until the visitor actively allows them and the site integration honors the consent signals.

 Google Consent Mode and GTM support

-Map consent categories to runtime signals used in modern analytics and advertising setups.
+Map consent categories to the runtime signals used in modern analytics and advertising setups.

 Typical setup